nehemiah-negussie/GeorgeBOT/README.md

 GeorgeBOT is a discord bot made to read discord bot Poketwo's messages and retrieve the pokemon name, saving the name to a file, allowing a Python script to read and send the commands.

+WARNING: By using this code, you agree that I (the creator) am not liable in any way, if your discord account gets banned or kicked or has any action taken against it.
+You understand that this could potentially get your discord account banned and suspended from the Poketwo bot and choose to use the code anyways.

 ## Requirements

 Javascript: